filippoengidashet/ApkDigger/README.md

 + sort the list alphabetically
 + showing hiding system app from the list
 + See the Extracted Apk's "APK-Digger" folder
++ Uninstall an app from a popup menu
++ See app size and installation date

 ![Fetch Result](https://github.com/filippella/ApkDigger/blob/master/screenshots/app_list.png)